Changing narratives about the Amazonia, its people and its future

 We were born to educate international audiences about Amazonia’s diversity (cultural, social, economic, and political) and interconnected issues, helping organisations to have a broad view of the challenges faced by the Amazonian people so they can find solutions together.

 "I am a proud Amazonian with indigenous, black, and Lebanese roots.
-I was born in the state of Amapa, which was exploited by a mining company for almost 50 years, leaving a legacy of massive inequalities.
-I know what is to be raised in the periphery of Amazonia, where you dare to dream with a different future for you, your friends, and family.
+I was born in Amapa and I know what is to be raised in the periphery of Amazonia, where you dare to dream with a different future for you, your friends, and family.
 I want to use my international experience to help organisations and projects in Amazonia to deliver a different future for the region.
 That is my mission."

-She is passionate about helping marginalised communities to thrive and has successfully delivered impactful projects in Europe, South America, and the Middle East.
-Vanessa has a unique perspective on the inequalities and interconnected issues that continue to prevent less privileged individuals and communities from thriving.
-She brings a diverse and inclusive perspective, along with an intersectional approach, to collaborations.
+I am passionate about helping marginalised communities to thrive and has successfully delivered impactful projects.
+I have a unique perspective on the inequalities and interconnected issues that continue to prevent less privileged individuals and communities from thriving.

 Kayeb

-Kayeb is a great entity in the Palikur culture - in English, “Great Cosmic Snake”.
+Kayeb is a great entity in the Palikur culture - an indigenous community from MApa.
+In English, Kayeb is a “Great Cosmic Snake”.
 It brings the first rains and the end of the dry season, coinciding with the December solstice.

 It is Kayeb's rain that marks the time for planting cassava, the flooding of the great rivers and the beginning of the annual wet cycle in that region.The Palikur community lives between the state of Amapa and the French Guiana, particularly in the south-eastern border region, on the north bank of the Oyapock River*.